Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

-In general, the interpretation of testicular biopsy’s result is divided into four categories:
+In general, the interpretation of testicular biopsy results is divided into four categories:

 - Natural: in these cases, testicular problems are not the cause of the lack of sperm.

-- Lack of germ cells: these patients do not have any germ cell in their testicles.
+- Lack of germ cells: these patients do not have germ cells in their testicles.

-Sometimes the biopsy test shows that the testicle has its normal function and the lack of sperm in the testicle relates to obstructive azoospermia (OA) which is the result of a blockage of the male reproductive tract.
+Sometimes the biopsy test shows that the testicle has its normal function.
+The lack of sperm in the testicle relates to obstructive azoospermia (OA), which results from a blockage of the male reproductive tract.

-Regarding the abovementioned points, it seems that today the best way to diagnose a variety of sperm problems (including low count, low quality, low motility, improper shape, etc.) is testicular biopsy because in addition to its diagnostic use, it provides the basis for using the most appropriate methods to treat male fertility problems.
+Regarding the abovementioned points, it seems that today, the best way to diagnose a variety of sperm problems (including low count, low quality, low motility, improper shape, etc.) is a testicular biopsy.
+In addition to its diagnostic use, it provides the basis for using the most appropriate methods to treat male fertility problems.

 Therefore, it is urgent to increase the awareness of infertile couples about this operation when they refer to fertility centers and consult a specialist doctor.

 Testicular biopsy is mainly used to diagnose the cause of male infertility or to retrieve sperm from the testicles.
 Basically, this method is not used to diagnose testicular cancer as it can trigger cancerous cells and increase the chance of cancer spreading.
 Usually, other methods, such as radical inguinal orchiectomy or ultrasound tests, are used to detect testicular cancer.

 Should I take other tests along with a testicular biopsy?

 Suppose the results of the spermogram show that you have azoospermia or oligozoospermia.
 In that case, you must take a hormone test and undergo a physical examination to detect the cause.